“God” is a secretion of the human brain, says Michael McGuire and Lionel Tiger.

 The fact that many modern place names originated from antiquity’s legends and continued into the 14th century New World and through today indicates people, no matter their continental ethnicity or methods of knowledge-preservation, observed and theorized sedimentary traces of Miocene, Pliocene, and Pleistocene life-forms before “modern” Euro-American scientific investigations officially began.

 These are a few cases of lost and/or dismissed knowledge.
-Would interdisplinarity help lower or uncover cases of knowledge-ignorance?
-Would that have positive or negative consequences on humanity’s progress?
+Would interdisciplinarity help lower or uncover cases of knowledge-ignorance?
+Would that have positive or negative consequences on humanity’s progress? (line break)

 ∞ ∞ ∞ § ∞ ∞ ∞